 Our psychologists use a variety of different tests and observational measures depending on the age of the child and the presenting problem(s).
 Evaluation of the younger child will typically include assessment of general cognitive development, speech and language (expressive and receptive skills), fine and gross motor function, social interaction skills, and play skills.
 Assessments for school-aged children and adolescents generally include intellectual ability, attention, memory, academic skills, executive functions, social-emotional functioning, and fine motor function/handwriting.

 The assessment portion of the evaluation will take place on the day of your first appointment.
-The parent interview and testing typically lasts between 3 and 4 hours for younger children and up to 7 hours for young adults.
+The parent interview and testing typically lasts between three and four hours for younger children and up to seven hours for young adults.
 The parent feedback meeting will be scheduled at a mutually convenient time.
-This meeting is scheduled for 1 hour.
+This meeting is scheduled for one hour.
 At the time of the parent feedback meeting, the psychologist will meet with the parent(s) to review the results of the evaluation, provide a diagnosis or diagnoses if appropriate, answer questions, and provide recommendations for interventions, school or classroom placement, relevant community services, medical follow-up, or other referral suggestions as appropriate.
 Often we can provide you with specific names of recommended therapists, tutors, schools, or programs that can meet your child’s needs.
 We also often provide informative handouts regarding your child’s diagnosis and/or specific issues, and we will recommend a schedule for follow-up assessments to monitor your child’s progress and continuing needs over time.
 Adolescents, and school-age children upon request, are welcome to attend part of the feedback session if they choose, to hear a summary of the results and recommendations and have their questions answered.

 Make an appointment with one of our Psychologists

 Please call Jenny Skoblikoff at (713) 500-3888.